VenturousStudios/Unreal-Engine-5-Extra-Documentation/Docs/Character/CharacterMovementComponentAsync.md

 The `MaintainHorizontalGroundVelocity` function ensures that the character's horizontal velocity is maintained while moving on the ground.
 This is crucial for creating a natural and consistent movement experience, particularly when navigating uneven terrain.

 ### Parameters
-- `Output`: A reference to `FCharacterMovementComponentAsyncOutput`, containing the character's current velocity and movement state.
+- `Output`: A reference to `FCharacterMovementComponentAsyncInputOutput`, containing the character's current velocity and movement state.

 ### Process
 1. **Vertical Velocity Check**: Inspects if there's any vertical component in the character's velocity.